Dear Prospective Parents and Students,

 Dominican Academy holds a special place in my heart, as I was once a student here.
 Though many years have passed since I walked through the halls, learned in the chandeliered classrooms, and was inspired by remarkable faculty, Dominican Academy at its core has not changed—it remains the truly unique school that nurtured me and shaped me into the woman I am today.
 Building upon our already-solid foundation, we are delighted to share some exciting changes that have been implemented for the 2017-2018 school year:

-- Over Summer 2017, we will renovate the First and Fifth Floors in Phase One of a two-phase project to take place over this summer and the next.
-We are excited to unveil our new and expanded student cafeteria, two additional full--size classrooms, and improved circulation in time for the start of school.
-These changes will drastically improve the quality of life for our students, faculty, and staff, and will allow D.A. to serve our community even better.
+- Over Summer 2017, we renovated the First and Fifth Floors in Phase One of a two-phase project to take place over two summers.
+We unveiled our new and expanded student cafeteria, two additional full--size classrooms, and improved circulation in time for the start of school!
+These changes have drastically improved the quality of life for our students, faculty, and staff, and allow D.A. to serve our community even better.

 - In addition to welcoming David Fernandez, P '21, '16, '14 as our new Athletic Director, we are happy to announce that D.A. now offers nine athletic teams including Basketball, Soccer, Softball, Swimming, Tennis, Outdoor Track, Indoor Track, Cross Country Track, and Volleyball.